ricardovm/code-samples/quarkus/custom-authentication/README.md

-# Custom Spring Security Authentication Filter
+# Custom Quarkus Authentication Mechanism

 When you already have a custom authentication system and need to integrate it with Quarkus, you should write a `HttpAuthenticationMechanism`.